Marco Sala (footballer, born 1999): Loan to SPAL

 On 26 September 2020, he joined SPAL on a season-long loan deal.
 Four days later, on 30 September, Sala made his debut for the club in a match won 4–2 at penalties after a 0–0 home draw against Bari in the second round of Coppa Italia, he played the entire match.
 On 3 October, he made his league debut for the club as a substitute, replacing Marco D'Alessandro in the 78th minute of a 1–1 home draw against Cosenza.
 On 20 October, Sala played his first match as a starter for the club in Serie B in a 2–1 away defeat against Empoli, Bartosz Salamon replaced him after 71 minutes.
 Twelve days later, on 1 November, he played his first entire match for the club, a 1–0 away win over Reggina.
 Sala ended his season-long loan to SPAL with 37 appearances, including 23 as a starter and 4 assists.

 Loan to Crotone

 On 17 August 2021, Sala was loaned to Serie B side Crotone on a season-long loan deal.

 Loan to Palermo

 On 28 July 2022, Sala was loaned to Palermo in Serie B, with an option to buy.

 Como

 On 24 July 2023, Sala signed a three-year contract with Como.
 On 3 February 2025, Sala moved on loan to Lecce, with an option to buy.

+Avellino

+On 3 January 2026, Sala moved to Avellino on a two-and-a-half-year contract.